MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/uwp.md

-# Setting up PlayFab authentication in a Universal Windows App
+# Setting up PlayFab authentication using Universal Windows Platform

-This tutorial aims to help you integrate PlayFab into a Universal Windows App (UWP).
+This tutorial guides you through an example of PlayFab authentication using the Universal Windows Platform (UWP).

 > ![IMPORTANT]
 > This tutorial serves as a very basic introduction on how you can obtain all entities and commit authentication via Windows Hello and PlayFab.
 For a more sophisticated example of Windows Hello and PlayFab Authentication, consider our [UWPExample project](https://github.com/PlayFab/UWPExample).